makidoll/toxygen_wrapper/README.md

 Although Tox works over Tor, we do not recommend its usage for anonymity as it leaks DNS requests due to a 6-year old known security
-issue: https://github.com/TokTok/c-toxcore/issues/469 Do not use it for anonymous communication unless you have a TCP and UDP firewall in place.
+issue: https://github.com/TokTok/c-toxcore/issues/469 unless your Tox client does hostname lookups before calling Tox (like toxygen does).
+Otherwise, do not use it for anonymous communication unless you have a TCP and UDP firewall in place.

+The Tox project does not follow semantic versioning so the project may break the underlying ctypes wrapper at any time; it's not possible to use Tox version numbers to tell what the API will be.
+In which case you'll have to go into the tox.py file in https://git.plastiras.org/emdee/toxygen_wrapper to fix it yourself.
+The last tested git commit is 5dd9ee3f65423a4095cacb8396a5d406a27610c7 2024-02-10

 Up-to-date code is on https://git.plastiras.org/emdee/toxygen_wrapper